Notare/BANKI/BANKI-answers.md

   - **Result:**

 - [x] B20) What do you read on a regular basis?

-  - I tend to go through phases of topics.
-Recently I've been reading various books on Data Structures & Algorithms along with books about Design/Graphic Design.
-I'll also typically read about the natural world (plant/animal species identification, geology, environmental issues), history (particularly Pacific Northwest and Japan), architecture and travel writing.
-I'm a huge fan of our public library system and I regularly use it.
+  - I regularly read tech blogs and industry news to stay updated on the latest developments in web development and programming to continuously improve my skills and knowledge.
+Additionally, I keep up with online forums and communities where developers share insights.

-- [ ] B21) What's some critical feedback you've gotten recently?
+- [x] B21) What's some critical feedback you've gotten recently?

-  - **Cause:**
-  - **Action:**
-  - **Result:**
+  - My college group provided feedback that working with me was always a pleasant surprise.
+They noted that I often delivered more than expected and stood out in technical terms.
+I was one of the first to be contacted when material needed to be delivered, and my contributions greatly aided the group's success.
+They also mentioned that part of what they learned was thanks to me, highlighting my ease in mastering technical aspects.

 - [ ] B22) Do you have any questions?
    - What is the interview process like?
 What is the timeline?
    - What are some of the challenges for the person in this position?
    - What is a typical day in this position?
    - What is the onboarding process after the offer?
    - Are there training programs available?

 ## Technical Questions